 This is a measure of how often the species was observed.
 It indicates the percentage of times out of all surveys that the species was recorded.

-The %SF parameter is calculated as:
+The %SF parameter for a given species is calculated as:

 The following table shows an examples of how the summary information can be interpreted at the species level.